 Loud construction works in the school opposite accompanied play for the first period.
 I wasn’t upset when they stopped.
 Meanwhile, a drone was being controlled to take some record of the event from in front of the stand.

-The ground was near the river, and the dark humid skies for the 4.15 kick-off began to rumble with thunder.
+The ground was near the river, and the dark, humid skies for the 4.15 kick-off began to rumble with thunder.
 Bangkok had been hit with some real tropical storms over the previous week.
 Surely, we could avoid another.

 Both sides made multiple substitutions at halftime with the score at 1-1.
 The visitors restored their lead in the second period when number 15 capitalised on some dithering among the Nonthaburi defence to score with a low shot.

 The game was generally played in an excellent spirit, with players not disputing the awkward decisions the officials had to make without the aid of line markings.
-In the latter stages, City’s 9 hit the crossbar with a shot that took a slight deflection.
+In the latter stages, City’s number 9 hit the crossbar with a shot that took a slight deflection.

 I cut through a gap back to the main road at full time and waited on the other side.
-On my visits to Pak Kret and on the walk to the ground I’d seen large songthaews on the route.
-My intuition was right and before long I was in the back of one and being dropped back on Thanon Chaeng Watthana from where a minivan took me home to Minburi.
+On my visits to Pak Kret and on the walk to the ground, I’d seen large songthaews on the route.
+My intuition was right, and before long, I was in the back of one and being dropped back on Thanon Chaeng Watthana from where a minivan took me home to Minburi.

 No comments: